 - Serious health condition of the employee or family member

 Oregon does not require employers to provide employees with paid vacation leave.
 Employers may create a policy if they wish.

-If you need help to calculate your PTO accrual, use our free PTO calculator.
+If you need help calculating your PTO accrual, use our free PTO calculator:

 Oregon requires any employer with 25 or more employees to give paid bereavement leave, per the OFLA.
 Employers with fewer than 25 employees are not required to provide any bereavement leave, paid or unpaid.

 Oregon Child Labor Laws